 Exchange transfusion has been used in hypotensive patients with high parasitemia.

-Standard tick precautions (see Tick Bite Prevention) should be taken by all people in endemic areas.
+Standard tick precautions (see Sidebar 1: Tick Bite Prevention) should be taken by all people in endemic areas.
 Asplenic patients and patients with AIDS should be particularly cautious.